Simhyeon/r4d/docs/meta.md

 ### Changes

+* [x] Now foreach and forline should get data as trimmed?
 * [x] Trim output now consume new line if result is empty
 * [x] Included signature and color as default into a binary because man flag is critical